 As well as helping to get a feel for your a subject, demonstrating that you have engaged beyond the school curriculum is crucial to a great application.
 If you are applying to the most selective universities, this should be seen as a requirement.

-Second, during the 'Stretch' step, the library also includes a range of activities that you can do to develop your experience ahead of applying.
-We would advise doing the Stretch activities in late Year 12 or early Year 13.
+Second, during the 'Stretch' step, the library also includes a range of activities that you can do to develop your experience ahead of applying in late Y12 or early Y13.

 Click here for a PDF version of our Subject Reading Lists